Victorian Trades Hall Council: History

 In 1856 stonemasons in Melbourne won the eight-hour day, one of the first occasions in the world where organised workers had achieved this without loss of pay.
 The same year Melbourne Trades Hall Committee was formed and received a grant of land to build a Melbourne Trades Hall.
 The world's first workers' parliament, the Trades Hall was built on the site in 1859.
 It was built in the style of the parliament buildings which were just down the road, and over the years has been further developed.
 With increasing activity during the 1880s in the Australian labour movement the committee became a Council to reflect its expanding role, though the full title, Victorian Trades Hall Council was only formally adopted in 1968.

 In recent times, as well as being the centre for union activity, the Trades Hall Council has opened the Trades Hall building to many cultural events, plays, and concerts including the Melbourne Comedy Festival – concentrating on political and 'on the edge' performances.
 It was classified by the National Trust and is included in the Register of Historic Buildings (Victoria).

 Some notable members of the Trades Hall Council from the 1880s include William Trenwith and Chummy Fleming, both from the Victorian Operative Bootmakers Union.

 Issues

-Leigh Hubbard as Secretary of the VTHC, along with Sharan Burrow, President of the ACTU, signed an international labor declaration against the war on Iraq in February 2003 involving over 200 unions and 550 union leaders from 53 countries representing 130 million workers.
+Leigh Hubbard as Secretary of the VTHC, along with Sharan Burrow, President of the ACTU, signed an international labour declaration against the war on Iraq in February 2003 involving over 200 unions and 550 union leaders from 53 countries representing 130 million workers.
 The VTHC is an affiliate of the Victorian Peace Network.

 VTHC President Kevin Bracken sparked outrage on 20 October 2010 when he told Jon Faine's ABC talk-back program the 911 attacks on the World Trade Center were not the result of terrorist activity.
 He said the story was a conspiracy that "didn't stand up" to scientific scrutiny.